5axes/SquishSquare/README.md

 Add automaticaly two tabs on the point in the lower corner of the model

-The first one is defined with the option Top/Bottom pattern to concentric
+The first one is defined with the option Top/Bottom pattern to **concentric**.

 ![Top/Bottom pattern to concentric](./images/topbottomconcentric.png)

-The first one is defined with the option Top/Bottom pattern to lines
+The second one is defined with the option Top/Bottom pattern to **lines**.

 ![Top/Bottom pattern to lines](./images/topbottomlines.png)

 ## Remove All / Last